-Paper 1 Text Type Focus: Opinion Pieces
+Paper 1 Text Type Focus: Opinion Columns

 Body of Work: Texting – The Gr8 Db8

 This book takes a long hard look at the text-messaging phenomenon and its effects on literacy, language, and society.
 Young people who seem to spend much of their time texting sometimes appear unable or unwilling to write much else.
 Exam answers using ‘textese’ and reports that examiners find them acceptable have led to outraged headlines in the tabloids.
 But, do young people text as much as people think?
 Do adults?
 Does texting spell the end of literacy?
 Is there a panic in the media?